OwenZ0711/CS4278-Group-18/README.md

 - Use Google API to access hotels and restaurants around located events.
 - Search for specific artists' events and recommend them based on the above functionality.
 - Notification of new events or event changes.

+# Test
+To start the test for backend: cd backend pytest --cov=app --cov-report=html

+To view the coverage:
+ls
+cd htmlcov
+open index.html

+To start the test for backend: cd frontend npm test